Configure hunt objects — AR mode

 Fill the object basics

-Complete the participant-facing information first:
+Complete the information participants see first:

 If the hunt uses a map, also set the object's map location.